OfficialQuantumStudios/.github/README.md

 # OfficialQuantumStudios
-We are a group of 5 people developing a Marketplace for Minecraft plugins.
+We are a group of 5 people developing anything.